OpenSextant/OpenSextantToolbox/LanguageResources/docs/OpenSextant Entities README.txt

 	hierarchy - the type of entity as a hierarchical (taxonomic) categorization.
 This is consistent with but usually more specific than the EntityType label.
 	Type specific features - the features names and value types which are specific to that annotation type.
 Written as <FEATURE_NAME>(<VALUE_TYPE>)
-	Geotagger - if produced by the OpenSextant Geotagger process GeneralPurpose Lite - if produced by the OpenSextant General Purpose LITE process General Purpose Full	Source - if produced by the Full OpenSextant General Purpose process Source - the internal OpenSextant component which generates this type (info only)
+	Geotagger - if produced by the OpenSextant Geotagger process General Purpose - if produced by the  OpenSextant General Purpose process Source - the internal OpenSextant component which generates this type (info only)

 Flattened entities